Freely-Given-org/BibleCodes/README.md

 # BibleVersionCodes

 A registry of short Bible version codes, e.g., KJV for King James Version.
-However, like most Bibles, there's different editions so KJV-1611 is quite different from KJV-1769.
+However, like most Bibles, there’s different editions so KJV-1611 is quite different from KJV-1769.

 ## History